Roblox/creator-docs/content/en-us/sound/objects.md

 -- Start checking if emitter should be enabled RunService.Heartbeat:Connect(function()
-	-- Enable the emitter within a time range of the audio; otherwise disable it if sound.TimePosition >= 5 and sound.TimePosition < 20 then
+	-- Enable the emitter within a time range of the audio; otherwise disable it emitter.Enabled = if sound.TimePosition >= 5 and sound.TimePosition < 20 then true else false
-		emitter.Enabled = true
-	else
-		emitter.Enabled = false
-	end
 end)
 ```